otsha/tiralabra-scheduler/Documentation/weekly-report-3.md

 **Hours spent on the project:** ~9

 ## What I did
-This week, I finished the core functionality of the application.
-This meant implementing the Earliest Due Date, Shortest Processing time and hourly rate -weighed SPT heuristics.
+This week, I nearly finished the core functionality of the application.
+This meant implementing the Earliest Due Date and Shortest Processing Time heuristics.
 To make the code cleaner, more readable and generally 'better', I separated date handling (parsing, comparisons) and the command line text interface to their own classes.

 For EDD and SPT sorting, I decided to already implement Merge Sort as a sorting algorithm.
 The ```mergeSort``` and ```merge``` methods of the ```Scheduler``` class expect a list of Tasks and a comparator as their parameters, which simplifies the code, as there is no need for multiple similar methods for each heuristic.